tim-fan/hordor/README.md

 ## ToDo

 * Object edit views
+* Handle case when item has no photo associated
 * Show photos on object list views
 * Bulk-add objects to a container
 * Add fields